darkterminal/turso-php-installer/README.md

-sqld:env-list              List all created environments sqld:env-new               Create new sqld environment, save for future use. sqld:env-show              Show detail of environment sqld:server-run            Run sqld server based on environment id or name
+sqld:env-list              List all created environments sqld:env-new               Create new sqld environment, save for future use. sqld:env-show              Show detail of environment sqld:open-db               Open database using Turso CLI based on environment id or name and database sqld:server-run            Run sqld server based on environment id or name
 ```